How to Reduce Belly Fat – Exercises and Diet Plan

-Ensure that your diet is balanced, and that you are consuming as many nutrients as possible, while also ensuring you burn more calories than your daily intake.
-For a better understanding of how to plan your diet out for a week, take a look at a weekly plan here.
+Ensure that your diet is balanced and that you are consuming as many nutrients as possible, while also making sure you burn more calories than your daily intake.
+For a better understanding of how to plan your diet for a week, take a look at the weekly plan here.

-Common protein-rich foods are black beans, lentils, yoghurt, cottage cheese and milk among others as eggs, lean meat, chicken and fish.
+Common protein-rich foods are legumes, yoghurt, cottage cheese and milk among others as eggs, lean meat, chicken and fish.

 Carbohydrate-rich foods such as white bread, rice, cakes and biscuits and sugary foods such as soft drinks, packed juice, and chocolates result in high amounts of glucose being released into the bloodstream on eating.
 In order to get this heavy load of glucose out of the bloodstream, insulin is secreted by the pancreas.

 High levels of insulin over time result in fat storage, specifically around the abdomen.
 So in order to control the amount of insulin we have to manage our carb intake.

 Cutting carbs can help you lose weight, but doing that without proper knowledge may cause potential risks, including muscle cramps, fatigue, nutritional deficiency and poor health.
 Thus there are a few points to remember before going on a low-carb diet.
 For safe and long-term weight loss, the type of carb you eat is more important than the quantity.

 Simple carbs are easy to digest and raise your chances of gaining weight.
 Hence, you should prefer complex carbs as they are rich in fibre, and vitamins and have a low to medium glycemic index.
 Eating healthy carbs will keep your sugar levels stable and reduce belly fat.